 Intangible assets acquired as part of a business combination, other than goodwill, are initially measured at their fair value at the date of the acquisition.
 Intangible assets acquired separately are initially recognised at cost.
 Indefinite life intangible assets are not amortised and are subsequently measured at cost less any impairment.
-Finite life intangible assets are subsequently measured at cost less amortisation and any impairment.
-The gains or losses recognised in profit or loss arising from the derecognition of intangible assets are measured as the difference between net disposal proceeds and the carrying amount of the intangible asset.
+Finite life intangible assets are subsequently measured at cost less any impairment.
+Finite life intangible assets are from the derecognition of intangible assets are measured as the difference between net disposal proceeds and the carrying amount of the intangible asset.
 The method and useful lives of finite life intangible assets are reviewed annually.
 Changes in the expected pattern of consumption or useful life are accounted for prospectively by changing the amortisation method or period.